During a visit

 Frequency of visits

-Initially, most people will need to come once or possibly twice a week to get the maximum benefit from treatment.
+Initially, most people will need to come once a week to get the maximum benefit from treatment.
 As your health condition stabilizes and begins to resolve, visits may be scheduled for every other week or less.

 After an initial treatment series, many patients elect to continue monthly or seasonal “tune-up” visits for general health maintenance and preventive care.
 Others decide to use acupuncture on an “as-needed” basis and to schedule one appointment or several when they feel they need extra health support.
 Serious, chronic illnesses often respond best to on-going care.